Time

 Optimizing your videos can increase their value.
 For this make sure to research and incorporate keywords that attract higher-paying advertisers.
 You can use Google Keyword Planner to identify valuable keywords.

 Additionally, make sure to write compelling thumbnails and titles that attract more videos so you can increase your ad impressions.
-A great example of these titles is YouTuber, Dzung Lewis, the creator of Honeysuckle.
-In her channel she creates aesthetic and engaging cooking videos, and she’s great at making titles to attract users:

 2) Experiment with Ad Formats